 When heroin-loving gangsters Morris 'Whitey' Diamond and his brother Joey teamed up with John Farina for an armed robbery and murder, they surely knew they had a fair chance of joining him in Sing Sing's Death House and Old Sparky as well.
 The 1920's and 30's were halcyon days for New York's 'State Electrician' and … Continue reading On this Day in 1925; The Biter (nearly) Bitten at Sing Sing.

 With Good safely in his grave, the Metropolitan Police had to reconsider having only uniformed officers in their ranks.
 Had some officers been working out of uniform, they reasoned, they might have caught him far sooner.
 With that in mind a permanent cadre of non-uniformed officers. the Detective Department, was set up in August, 1842.
 It later became the Criminal Investigation Department.

 Executioners are seen as a strange breed.
 Usually tolerated, sometimes celebrated, frequently feared and often despised, the man (for it usually is) who drops the blade, swings the axe, pushes the lever or throws the switch remains a breed apart.
-With their particular profession in mind, you might think that, death being touted as a … Continue reading Executed executioners; the biters bit.
+With their particular profession you might think that, death being touted as a deterrent, they'd … Continue reading Executed executioners; the biters bit.